Pajaro River: History

-The first European land exploration of Alta California, the Spanish Portolà expedition, camped near the river for two nights, in the vicinity of today's community of Pajaro, on October 8–9, 1769.
+The first European land exploration of Alta California, the Spanish Portolà expedition, camped near the river for two nights, in the vicinity of today's community of Watsonville, on October 8–9, 1769.
 The party continued north the next day toward Santa Cruz.
-Expedition soldiers called it "Pajaro" (meaning "bird" in Spanish) because the natives they saw there had a large stuffed bird.
-Franciscan missionary Juan Crespi, traveling with the expedition, noted in his diary that, "to some of our party it looked like a royal eagle" (possibly an osprey).
+Expedition soldiers called it "Pajaro" (meaning "bird" in Spanish).
+Franciscan missionary Juan Crespí, traveling with the expedition, noted in his diary that they "found half the body of a very large black bird, hanging [from] poles" (possibly a condor).